radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ### CHAP and MS-CHAP Password Storage

 In contrast with PAP, when CHAP or MS-CHAP is used, those methods do not expose a clear-text password to the RADIUS server, but instead a hashed transformation of it.
 That hash output is in theory secure even if an attacker can observe it.
-While CHAP is still believed to be secure, MS-CHAP is not secure, as we saw ealier in [](#ms-chap).
+While CHAP is still believed to be secure, MS-CHAP is not secure, as we saw earlier in [](#ms-chap).
 For the purposes of this section, we will focus on the construct of "hashed passwords", and will ignore any attacks specific to MS-CHAP.
 We will also note that EAP-MD5 {{?RFC3748, Section 5.4}} is essentially CHAP, and has the same security analysis.

 The hash transformations for CHAP and MS-CHAP depend on a random challenge.
 The intent was to increase security, but their construction makes strong requirements on the form in which user credentials are stored.